-19. Malaysia-Thailand Joint Development Area (JDA) is an overlapping economic zone located offshore between Malaysia and Thailand in the Gulf of Thailand.
-JDA was established to resolve the overlapping claims between Malaysia and Thailand over the hydrocarbon resources in the area.
+- 19. Malaysia-Thailand Joint Development Area (JDA) is an overlapping economic zone located offshore between Malaysia and Thailand in the Gulf of Thailand.
+JDA was established to resolve the overlapping claims between Malaysia and Thailand over the hydrocarbon resources in the area. - 20.
+The GST treatment on the activities related to the JDA is as follows: - Supply and importation of goods listed under the "JDA Master Exemption List (MEL)" into the JDA is given relief from GST.

-- 20. GST treatment for activities related to JDA are as follows : - Importation of materials and equipments listed under the "JDA Master Exemption List (MEL)" into the JDA is given relief from GST. - Importation of materials and equipments which are not listed under the 'JDA MEL' into the JDA is given 50% relief from GST. - Importation of services into the JDA with respect to the petroleum upstream operations is given 50% relief from GST. - Supply of goods produced in the JDA to Malaysia is given 50% relief from GST. - Exportation of goods produced in the JDA to the Kingdom of Thailand or a third country is subject to GST at zero rate. - Supply of goods and services to the JDA is given 50% relief from GST. - Any person in the JDA is given relief from payment of GST for supply of goods and services made within the JDA. - Movement of returned goods or goods sent out for repair/ coating/ rewinding/ other related services from the JDA to Kemaman or Songkla Supply Base or other licensed warehouse in Malaysia or Thailand is not a supply. - Movement of such goods (being goods sent out for repair/ coating/ rewinding/ other related services from the JDA) from Kemaman or

-Songkla Supply Base or other licensed warehouse in Malaysia or Thailand back to the JDA is not a supply.
+- Supply and importation of goods which are not listed under the 'JDA MEL' into the JDA is given relief from GST. - Supply and importation of services into the JDA is given relief from GST. - Supply of goods produced in the JDA to Malaysia is given relief from GST. - Exportation of goods produced in the JDA to the Kingdom of Thailand or a third country is subject to GST at zero rate. - Any registered person in the JDA is given relief from GST for the supply of goods and services within the JDA. - Movement of returned goods or goods sent out for repair/ coating/ rewinding/ other related services from the JDA to Kemaman or Songkla Supply Base or other licensed warehouse in Malaysia or Thailand is not a supply. - Movement of such goods (being goods sent out for repair/ coating/ rewinding/ other related services from the JDA) from Kemaman or Songkla Supply Base or other licensed warehouse in Malaysia or Thailand back to the JDA is not a supply.